Radix-Live/Guides/GatewayAPI-Full/README.md

 The Node should start syncing, Aggregator aggregating, Gateway node responds with "NotSyncedUpError".
 Sync takes around 12-24 hours, Aggregating up to 36-48 hrs, meanwhile try to `reboot` and see if all containers start properly afterward.

+To check the node sync progress you can run `radixnode api core network-status | grep version` several times - the version should increase between invocations.

-You can check both Node Sync and Data Aggregation progress with:
+Also, you can check both Node Sync and Data Aggregation progress with:
 ```
 sudo -u postgres psql -d radix_ledger -c $'select * from ledger_status;'
 ```